Crowdfunding marketing is the key to a successful crowdfunding campaign!

 Let’s jump right in!

 Crowdfunding marketing is a promotional strategy for before, during, and after your crowdfunding campaign.

 Crowdfunding involves getting a large number of people to fund your project with smaller contributions, instead of approaching just a few big investors for larger contributions.
 It is usually done through platforms like Kickstarter, GoFundMe, and Indiegogo, with the help of social media and the internet.

 Take a look at this short video by SGXChannel for a quick overview of crowdfunding and how the different types of crowdfunding work:

 Crowdfunding marketing is the marketing you do to raise awareness of your campaign, bring people on board to fund your campaign, and increase your chances of obtaining the financial backing you need to meet your goals.

 Much like pre-launch marketing, the focus is on generating buzz, raising awareness, and creating a community of interested people who want to be a part of your success!

-Trust is crucial when it comes to promoting your crowdfunding campaign.
+Trust is crucial when it comes to promoting your crowdfunding efforts.
 When you’re asking the public for financial investment, you have to be trustworthy and they have to believe in you, and your vision.

 Trust is even more important at the close of your campaign and post-launch.
 Generally, post-launch marketing focuses on lead generation and sales.
 However, for crowdfunded projects, it needs to also focus on transparency – communicating where the funding went, how the project is doing and what your achievements are.

-Done right, crowdfunding marketing will help you raise the funds you need, meet your goals, and hit the ground running with an interested and engaged audience that is primed to continue to support you as you begin your new venture!
+Done right, crowdfunding promotion will help you raise the funds you need, meet your goals, and hit the ground running with an interested and engaged audience that is primed to continue to support you as you begin your new venture!

-Effective crowdfunding marketing strategies (more on those below!) allow you to get the most out of your crowdfunding campaign and maximize the benefits!
+Effective marketing strategies (more on those below!) allow you to get the most out of your crowdfunding and maximize the benefits!

 So, let’s take a look at what the benefits of crowdfunding are: